Planning on making the long trek down to the Cote D’Azur, or do you fancy tackling the traffic in Paris?

 130 km/h (minimum 80 km/h)

 Lower speed limits apply in France during difficult weather conditions, so remember not to get caught out.
+If visibility is less than 50 metres, a 50km/h limit applies on all roads.

 Certain types of vehicles, including coaches and cars with trailers, also have to adhere to different speed restrictions.